End of US highway 377 |

 |

 That assembly was a little strange, too: to the left is Spur 297.
 And there was no mention there of US 377, US 277, or Spur 277.
 Anyway, it is possible that US 377 once began to the left there.
-We will now continue that direction and return to the former terminus of US 377; this photo was taken across the viaduct, at the other end of Spur 297:
+We will now continue that direction and return to the current terminus of US 377; this photo was taken across the viaduct, at the other end of Spur 297:

 |